kstenerud/concise-encoding/cbe-specification.md

     [(type) (low byte) ... (high byte)]

-**Note**: Because the sign is encoded into the type field, it's possible to encode the value 0 with a negative sign. `-0` is not representable as an integer in most environments, so care must be taken after decoding to ensure that the sign is not lost (the most common approach is to convert it to a floating point type).
+**Note**: Because the sign is encoded into the type field, it's possible to encode the value 0 with a negative sign. `-0` is not representable as an integer in most environments.
+The application might choose to discard the sign information in this case, but the codec **MUST** preserve it (the most common approach is to pass it to the application as a floating point type).

 #### Variable Width Integer